-For more information on beekeeper training, please contact the Course co-ordinator via the contacts page.
+For more information on beekeeper training, please visit the Learn about beekeeping page.

 The association has an annual program of events, including apiary visits, lectures and social events, cumulating in the annual Honey Show which is held in late October or November.